googlearchive/polymer-element-catalog/guides/layout.md

 ### Creating a header with `paper-toolbar`

-The easiest way to create a header is to make a `paper-toolbar` element a child of a `paper-header-panel` element.
+The code below uses a `paper-header-panel` as the container of the page and a `paper-toolbar` as a header.
+When a `paper-toolbar` is a child of `paper-header-panel`, the panel automatically displays the toolbar as the header.
+All other children are placed in the content area.

 ```hmtl
 <head>